Gunnar Gren: International career

 Gren made his debut for Sweden on 29 August 1940 in the team's 3–2 win over Finland.
 During the next decade he played 40 matches for the national team, ending in 1949 with 3–1 against Ireland in a World Cup qualifier and 2–2 in a friendly against Hungary.
 During this era Gren was part of the team that won the gold medal in the 1948 Olympics in London, scoring twice against Yugoslavia in the final on Wembley.

-As a professional, Gren was suspended from the Sweden men's national team.
+As a professional, Gren was suspended from Sweden men's national team.
 However, the World Cup of 1958 would be in play on home soil and the Sweden national team seemed too weak for the competition, the Swedish Football Association changed this rule, and Gren, having now ended his professional career and playing in the Swedish Division 2, was again eligible.
 Gren went on to be the second oldest player of this World Cup, 37 years old, and played an important role in the silver medal-winning Swedish team.
 He played five matches during the World Cup and scored one goal, 2–1 against West Germany in the semi-final.

-He was also named on the 1958 World Cup All-Star Team.

 Gren's last cap came on 26 October 1958 against Denmark in a 4–4 draw.
 At the time, he was 37 years, 360 days old.
 In all, Gren made 57 appearances for the national team, scoring 32 goals.

 Managerial career

 Whilst at A.C.
 Milan, Gren managed the team in 1952.
 Also, Gren managed both Örgryte and GAIS as player-manager.
 After retiring as a player, Gren managed several teams.
 Gren became the technical director for Juventus for a brief period in 1961.
-Gren then managed GAIS, Värnamo, Redbergslid, Skogens, Oddevold and Fässberg.
+Gren then managed GAIS, Värnamo, Redbergslid, Skogen, Oddevold and Fässberg.